Transitions

 It is always in a state of flux, even when I declare a piece complete.
 My decision to move on to another work is fraught with both discomfort and excitement.

 Abstract art is just that, abstract.
-Void of concrete realities, specific objects or actual instances.
+Void of concrete realities, specific objects, or actual instances.
 Sounds like life in general to me.
 Art imitating life, life imitating art.

 Expectations and the State of Liminality

-Allowing for liminality within our internal psyche, creates an ability to adapt without a lot of drama.
-The key is to lower our expectations so we can flow with what comes.
-Because those expectations are limiting.
+Allowing for liminality within our internal psyche creates an ability to adapt without a lot of drama.
+The key is to lower our expectations so we can flow with what comes because those expectations are limiting.

-A piece of advice I give artists and my college students is, "if you are "in love" with one section of your composition but the rest of the piece is suffering, you probably need to rethink the whole work."
+A piece of advice I give artists and my college students is, "If you are ‘in love’ with one section of your composition but the rest of the piece is suffering, you probably need to rethink the whole work."

 Death and the Threshold We Levitate